mattbrailsford/umbraco-fluidity/docs/_pages/04-reference-01-known-issues.md

 ### Multi Node Tree Picker

 When using a Multi Node Tree Picker with an XPath filter, only filters starting with the `$root` placeholder will be valid as all other placeholders expect the property editor to be placed on a content node, with that node being used as context.

+### RTE Macros

+When using Macros in a Rich Text Editor, Macro previews won't work and so should be disabled in the Macro config.